Celot1979/ReproductorMP3/README.md

     - 1. Selecciona la canción deseada / Select the desired song.

-    - 2. Presionamos el botón de Play / We press the Play button.
+    - 2. Presiona el botón Play / We press the Play button.

     - 3. Cada botón tiene su evento programado que es fácil de detectar por la infografía / Each button has its scheduled event that is easy to spot from the infographic